jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 FastForth for MSP430FRxxxx TI's chips, from 16k FRAM
 ==================================================

-Tested on all MSP-EXP430FRxxxx TI launchpads (5739,5969,5994,6989,4133,2355,2433,2476), at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz with FR23xx,FR57xx devices.
+Tested on all MSP-EXP430FR TI launchpads (5739,5969,5994,6989,4133,2355,2433,2476), at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz with FR23xx,FR57xx devices.

+FastForth, a name that's not stolen: it loads from terminal and executes the test file \MSP430-FORTH\CORETEST.4th in less than a second.

-Fast Forth is a fast and well-made embedded interpreter/assembler/compiler, very interesting because of its size under 5.5 KB.
+Fast and well-made "interpret/compile" operating system for MSP430, very interesting because of its 5kB size.
-This includes the FORTH language, an amazing and powerful assembler with conditional compilation, a 16-input search engine which speeds up the Forth interpreter by a factor of 4, and a connection to the serial terminal (TERATERM.exe), with 3 wires software flow control (XON/XOFF) and/or 4 wires hardware control flow, up to 6 Mbds.
+This includes a kernel FORTH, an amazing assembler with conditional compilation, conditional jumps without labels, a 16-input search engine which speeds up the interpreter by 4, and a connection to the serial terminal, with software (XON/XOFF) and/or hardware (RTS) control flow, up to 6 Mbds.
+Don't panic, Forth is used not (only) as programming language but rather like a superstructure for the embedded assembler.
-If your goal is to program a MSP430FRxxxx in assembler or just to learn assembler, enjoy yourself, try it!
+If your goal is to program a MSP430FRxxxx in assembler or just to learn assembler, enjoy yourself: try it!
-However, if the IDE works well with Windows 10, it works less well with Linux which suffers from the lack of a good alternative to TERATERM...
+However, if the IDE works well with Windows 10, it works less well with Linux due to the lack of a good alternative to TERATERM...

 For only 3 kbytes in addition, you have the primitives to access the SD\_CARD FAT16 and FAT32: read, write, del, download source files and to copy them from PC to the SD_Card.
 It works with all SD\_CARD memories from 64MB to 64GB.
 The cycle of read/write a byte is below 1 us @ 16 MHz.
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.

-With all kernel options, including extended_ASM and SD_Card driver, FastForth size is below 10.5 kB.
+With all kernel addons, including extended_ASM and SD_Card driver, FastForth size is 10 kB.

     The files launchpad_xMHz.txt are the executables ready to use with a PL2303HXD cable and a serial terminal (TERATERM.exe) at 115200Bds with XON/XOFF, or RTS hardware flow control